Paul-Pelletier/Market-data/README.md

-This package aims at requesting data from AlphaVantage
+This package aims at requesting data from AlphaVantage and YahooFinance